 Tuesday: Fill out course slides, edit video scripts

 Friday: Upload content

 We see a lot of course creators attempting to work like this:

 Video one: Create script, create slides, film, edit upload

 Video two: Create script, create slides, film, edit upload

 The problem with that is that you’re wasting time transitioning between tasks, and just when you hit your rhythm with one step it’s time to switch to the next.

-If your business is profitable, one of the first things I recommend you invest in is help for the tasks that you’re not best at.
+If your business is profitable, one of the first things to consider investing in is help for the tasks that you’re not best at.

-That doesn’t mean you need to hire a full-time employee, but even paying $75/week to have someone schedule your social media for you can free time that you could focus on more valuable tasks.
+That doesn’t mean you need to hire a full-time employee, but even paying $75/week to have someone schedule your social media for you can free time that you need to expand your business.

+It's tough to realize when you're in the thick of building a business as a solo entrepreneur but, you do not have to do everything yourself.
 There's no shame in saying, "I'm the best person to write blog posts for my business, but I'm not great at email marketing."
-When you make that realization, outsource your email marketing so you can spend time doing what you're great at.

 - Decide on a broad topic